FADL285/Front-End-Development-Roadmap/README.md

 ## JavaScript Frameworks:

-> In this section, you will learn about JavaScript Frameworks, JavaScript State Managment and Server side rendering.
+> In this section, you will learn about **JavaScript Frameworks**, **JavaScript State Managment** and **Server side rendering**.

 **JavaScript frameworks:**

-- are essential for modern front-end web development, providing developers with tried and tested tools for building scalable, interactive web applications.
+JavaScript frameworks are tools designed to speed up development and organize code used to build modern web apps.
+They exist to solve problems more directly rather than providing an open set of tools like most libraries do.
 Many modern companies use frameworks as a standard part of their tooling, so many front-end development jobs require framework experience.
-- are tools designed to speed up development and organize code used to build modern web apps.
-They exist to solve problems more directly rather than providing an open set of tools like most libraries do.

 **JavaScript State Managment:**